saachigithub/Real-time-sentiment-analysis-of-Youtube-comments/README.md

 # Real-time-sentiment-analysis-of-Youtube-comments
-Real-time sentiment analysis of YouTube comments using Aiven Kafka.
-Supports live and non-live videos, multilingual and emoji content.
-Uses TextBlob, Azure NLP, and fine-tuned BERT.
-Streamlit dashboard shows sentiment pie chart, word cloud, comment count, accuracy, and precision.
+This project performs real-time sentiment analysis on YouTube comments using a streaming pipeline built with Aiven Kafka.
+It supports both live chat and non-live video comments, handling multilingual and emoji-rich content.
+Sentiment is analyzed using three models: TextBlob, Azure Cognitive Services, and a fine-tuned BERT model for higher accuracy.
+A Streamlit dashboard visualizes sentiment trends through a pie chart, word cloud, and key metrics like comment count, accuracy, and precision.
+Comments are fetched using the YouTube Data API and pytchat, enabling seamless processing and real-time insights into viewer sentiment.
+Technologies used: Python, Aiven Kafka, BERT (Hugging Face Transformers), Azure Language Cognitive Services, TextBlob, Streamlit, Matplotlib, Plotly, langdetect library, json, Youtube Data API, pytchat.